Malini Subramaniam

-Malini Subramaniam (born c.1964) is an Indian independent journalist, former head of the Chhattisgarh chapter of the International Committee of the Red Cross, and a regular contributor for India-based internet based Scroll.in reporting on human rights abuses from where she lived in the city of Jagdalpur in the Bastar district of the Chhattisgarh state.
-She was viewed as a supporter of the Maoists and driven from Jagdapur by anti-Moaists and authorities.
+Malini Subramaniam (born c.1964) is an Indian independent journalist and the former head of the Chhattisgarh chapter of the International Committee of the Red Cross.
+She is a contributor to the Indian digital news outlet Scroll.in, reporting on human rights abuses from where she lived in the city of Jagdalpur in Bastar district of Chhattisgarh state.
+She was viewed as a supporter of the Maoists and driven from Jagdalpur by anti-Maoists and authorities.

 Career

 Subramaniam is a contributor to the news website Scroll.In.
 She has been reporting on human rights issues in Bastar, Chhattisgarh.
 Her reports contained information on abuses committed by the police and security personnel, sexual violence against women, the illegal jailing of minors, the shutdown of schools, extrajudicial killings and threats against journalists.
 She was the subject of harassment from police and men in the community.

 Malini Subramaniam formerly lived in her Bastar home with her family.
 Throughout her career she has been interrogated, followed, and harassed by police and members of a pro-police vigilante group.

-On the evening of February 7, 2016, a group of approximately twenty individuals congregated in front of Subramaniam's home with a goal to pin her neighbors against her and to provoke them to join in on the attacks.
-The next morning, February 8, 2016, her home was attacked by a group associated with Samajik Ekta Manch, who are anti-Maoists.
+On the evening of 7 February 2016, a group of approximately twenty individuals congregated in front of Subramaniam's home with a goal to pin her neighbors against her and to provoke them to join in on the attacks.
+The next morning, 8 February 2016, her home was attacked by a group associated with Samajik Ekta Manch, who are anti-Maoists.
 They threw stones at her home and car windows shattering the glass of her car.
 She attempted to gain help through a police investigation but was essentially ignored.
-On February 18, 2016, Subramaniam and her family were forced to leave her home by eviction notice.
+On 18 February 2016, Subramaniam and her family were forced to leave her home by eviction notice.
 It is believed that her landlord was threatened to do so.
-Through all of the struggle Subramaniam refuses to give up and plans to go back to Bastar whenever the time is right.
+Through all of the struggle, Subramaniam refuses to give up and plans to go back to Bastar whenever the time is right.

 Context

 The harassment of Malini Subramaniam is part of a larger attack on activists, lawyers and journalists standing up against abuses committed by police in the Bastar District.
 One politician called journalists "presstitudes" to feed into the negative climate around 2016.
-Investigations have been ongoing in the region pertaining to human rights because of a long going confrontation between government forces and Maoist rebels trying to take over the region.
+Investigations have been ongoing in the region pertaining to human rights because of a long-running confrontation between government forces and Maoist rebels trying to take over the region.
 The India Today news channel conducted one investigation that tied police together with Samajik Ekta Manch.
 Police pressure journalists to serve as information delivers and jail those of report badly on them.
 Several journalists have been killed in this area for reporting on critical content.